 Creamy Beef and Shells is an upgrade from your childhood favorite Hamburger Helper® meal — with so much more flavor and you’ll know exactly what’s in it (no strange additives!).
-This simple, family-friendly meal can be ready in 30 minutes or less and is pure comfort food!
-We combine rich, creamy, saucy pasta shells with perfectly seasoned ground beef and loads of melty cheese.
+This quick, family-friendly meal pairs creamy pasta shells with seasoned ground beef and melted cheese, ready in just 30 minutes.
+It’s the perfect comfort food!

 Love modernized Hamburger Helper meals?
 Us too!
 So we’ve created this Taco Pasta and Tuna Pasta (both of which are reader favorite recipes!).